Effective July 1, 2019

 Telephone No.: ( ) ___-____Extension:______

 Attach the following:

-2. Script of the on-screen disclosure to be used (or copy of the sign to be used if the terminal does not have a screen)
+2. A script or a legible photo of the on-screen disclosure to be used (or copy of the sign to be used if the terminal does not have a screen)